Skip to main content

 Non-native species are species that have been introduced into new areas that have not historically been part of their native range.
 Non-native plants can be introduced deliberately, usually by humans, or accidently.
 Deliberate introductions are often made because a plant is desired for horticultural reasons.
 Accidental introduction often happen when seeds or plant materials are carried over on shipping containers or by travelors from other countries.

 Tree of Heaven is a good example of a non-native plant commonly found in Southern California.
 It is native to China and was first brought from China to the United States in 1784 to be used as a garden specimen.
 However, Tree of Heaven soon lost favor when people realized it was foul smelling and was able to produce incredibly fast growing suckers.
-Eradication efforts are difficult and very time consuming because the tree resprouts vigorously when it is cut. making its eradication difficult and time-consuming.
+Eradication efforts are difficult and very time consuming because the tree resprouts vigorously when it is cut, making its eradication difficult and time-consuming.

 Non-native plants are not ALL bad